-Tortor Sipitu Cawan is a variant to the original Tortor dance.
-It is usually performed by female dancers with a few cups placed on their bodies as a dancing property.
+Tortor Sipitu Cawan is a variant of the original Tortor dance.
+Female dancers usually perform it with a few cups placed on their bodies as a dancing property.
 This dance is a sacred dance performed only on certain occasions.
-In addition to its sacredness, this dance has unique movements that make it quite difficult.
+In addition to its sacredness, this dance has specific movements that make it quite tricky.
 As such, not every dancer can perform this dance.
-But that’s also why Tortor Sipitu Cawan is classified as a dance with a high artistic value.
+But that’s also why many consider Tortor Sipitu Cawan as a dance with a high artistic value.
 According to the legend, Tortor Sipitu Cawan was first revealed by seven angels while they were in a clear pond on the slopes of Mount Pusuk Buhit.

 Gondang sabangunan is a set of drums and gongs representing the core instruments of the Gondang music.
 It consists of taganing, a gong, and a fife.
 Taganing consists of five drums that function as a carrier of melody and also as a variable rhythm in some songs.
 Gondang Sabangunan can be played to invoke blessings from the spirits of the ancestors.
 For example, in the Malahat Horbo (sacrificing buffalo) ceremony, the buffalo will be calm when Gondang Sabangunan is played as if the buffalo had been blessed by the spirit called in by the music.
 Gondang Sabangunan is also used in various other ceremonies.

 Gordang Sambilan is a set of drums typical to the Mandailing sub-tribe.
-Usually played by 6 people, it consists of nine drums, each having a different length and diameter resulting in a different tone.
-It is played to accompany dances or songs on wedding, guest welcoming, and holiday events.
+Usually played by six people, it consists of nine drums, each having a different length and diameter resulting in a different tone.
+It is performed to accompany dances or songs on weddings, guest welcoming ceremonies, and holiday events.

 Marmonsak is a martial art and sport that grew up on Lake Toba.
-Ancient Bataks used it as a defense skill.
-For instance, King Sisingamangaraja XII (the last Batak king) was the master of Marmonsak, which made him powerful and difficult to defeat.
+Ancient Bataks used it as a defensive skill.
+For instance, King Sisingamangaraja XII (the last Batak king) was the master of Marmonsak, which made him compelling and challenging to defeat.
 It is no longer used as defense nowadays, but a show.
-Watching it is both entertaining and breathtaking.
+It is both entertaining and breathtaking.